-Separation Between Future Buildable Areas and ALR - Design and construct the vegetated buffer to the standards of the British Columbia Society of Landscape

-Figure 22.7: Example of ground level view of vegetated buffer along the ALR boundary - Architects / British Columbia Nursery Landscape & Nursery Association The BC Landscape Standards, 2012, as amended. - Ensure the vegetated buffer is a 'no build zone.'
+- Design, establish and maintain the vegetated buffer to: filter noise, dust, airborne particulates and chemical spray drift from adjacent ALR land. - Design and construct the vegetated buffer in accordance with Figure 22.7 and 22.8, or equivalent. - and 22.8, or equivalent.
+Design and construct the vegetated buffer along buffer to the standards of the British Columbia Society of Landscape Architects / British Columbia Nursery Landscape & Nursery Association The BC Landscape Standards, 2012, as amended. - Ensure the vegetated buffer is a 'no build zone.'
 This area should be free of buildings, pools, tennis courts, or other similar structures.
 Exceptions will be made for accessory structures that do not contain a dwelling unit and have no openings on the wall facing the agricultural lands and will protect the integrity and intent of the remaining vegetated buffer. - Avoid paths and/or passive recreational within the vegetated buffer.